Code-Institute-Submissions/Milestone_project_1-7/README.md

 + Google Chrome Developer Tools ~ Used as the core test phase throughout the project build life, testing the responsiveness of elements and CSS visuals.
 + [Pexels](https://www.pexels.com/) ~ Online Free stock imagery.
 Used to provide the hero shot images.
 + [Fontawesome](https://fontawesome.com/) ~ for icons
++ [Freepnglogos] (https://www.freepnglogos.com/) ~ used for images that of the logo from the games that are shown on the Webpage

 ### User Experience (UX)
 #### User Stories